KevinABird/KevinABird.github.io/4_publications.md

 header-img: "img/Banner1-1.jpg"
 ---

 Yim, WC, Swain ML, Ma D, An H, **Bird KA**, Curdie DD, ... & Zhang X.(2022).
-[The final piece of the Triangle of U: Evolution of the tetraploid Brassica carinata genome](https://doi.org/10.1093/plcell/koac249).
-The Plant Cell.
+[The final piece of the Triangle of U: Evolution of the tetraploid Brassica carinata genome](https://doi.org/10.1093/plcell/koac249). *The Plant Cell*.
 Early Online

-Fuentes A & **Bird KA** (2021) Heritability is a poor, if not unhelpful, measure of complex human behavioral processes.
+Fuentes A & **Bird KA** (2022) [Heritability is a poor, if not unhelpful, measure of complex human behavioral processes](doi:10.1017/S0140525X21001564).
 *Behavioral and Brain Sciences*.
-Accepted
+45, E162.

 **Bird KA**, Hardigan MA, Ragsdale AP, Knapp SJ, VanBuren R, & Edger PP (2021).
 Diversification, Spread, and Admixture of Octoploid Strawberry in the Western Hemisphere. *American Journal of Botany*.
 Accepted.
 (Biorxiv https://doi.org/10.1101/2021.03.08.434492)